cybercomgroup/HoloLensQr/README.md

 # HoloLensQr

-This is a small HoloLens app that can read QR codes and from a server (currently hardcoded) load the corresponding menu.
+This is a small HoloLens app that can read QR codes and from a server load the corresponding menu.
 The QR codes needs to have the prefix "qrint:" as some kind of protocol.

 To read QR codes it uses the following libraries: